PatBall1/detectree2/README.md

 "Tree Crown Detection and Delineation in a Temperate Deciduous Forest from UAV RGB Imagery Using Deep Learning Approaches: Effects of Spatial Resolution and Species Characteristics.
 *Remote Sensing*.
 15(3):778. [https://doi.org/10.3390/rs15030778](https://doi.org/10.3390/rs15030778)

-## To do

-- Functions for multiple labels vs single "tree" label
-- Implement early stopping
-- Gather "pristine" training and testing tiles across all available sites
-- Availability of pre-trained models (```model_garden```)

 ## Applications